spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-feature-integration.md

 Make sure that you can filter products by merchants at `https://zed.de.demo-spryker.com/product-management`.

 Make sure that you can see the merchant name at `https://zed.de.demo-spryker.com/product-management/view?id-product-abstract={id-product-abstract}}`.
 It is applicable only for products that are assigned to some merchant.
-For details, see [6) Import merchant product data](#6-import-merchant-product-data).
+For details, the [6) Import merchant product data](#6-import-merchant-product-data) step.

 {% endinfo_block %}